 Everyone laughed at that.
 “There’s a number of us who’ve done the same,” Rik said.
 “Chasers usually know who they got.
 ‘Keepers, not so much.
 It’d be nice, if they gave us more than a first name to go on.”

 “What were you doin’ out-city, anyway, Lanth?” someone asked.

 Lapis grinned.
 “I got the thief who looted Cossie’s place.”

 “She’ll be happy to hear that,” Rik said with approval.
-Many customers agreed, and they raised their glass in salute.
+Many customers agreed, and they raised their glasses in salute.
 Cossie had a warm personality and helpful nature, which went a long way on the Grey Streets.
 It was almost a currency, though she never used it as such.
-People liked her, and most had terrible things to say about whomever had targeted her cozy store.
+People liked her, and most said terrible, nasty things about whoever targeted her cozy store.